arcade-cabinet/dragons-labyrinth/memory-bank/productContext.md

 - Graceful degradation if needed
 - Clear architectural boundaries

-# Product Context

-## What is Dragon's Labyrinth?
-A horror RPG disguised as an adventure.
-The game begins with you opening your front door on a beautiful morning - a moment of peace you'll desperately wish to return to.
-Through hex-based exploration, you journey across a world that grows darker with each step, culminating in a first-person horror experience where you're hunted by an ancient intelligence.

-## Why This Game Exists
-- To create genuine dread through the journey itself, not jump scares
-- To subvert RPG expectations - you don't become stronger, you become marked
-- To explore psychological horror through game mechanics
-- To demonstrate that the journey IS the game (like Frodo's walk to Mordor)

-## Target Audience
-- Horror fans seeking psychological dread over gore
-- RPG players ready for subversive mechanics
-- Players who appreciate narrative-driven experiences
-- Those who find beauty in growing darkness

 ## Core Experience

 ### The Emotional Journey
-**Peace → Unease → Dread → Terror**
+**Peace → Unease → Dread → Terror → Horror**

 This progression never reverses.
 Each phase transforms every system:
 - NPCs go from helpful to fearful to hostile
 - Quests twist from innocent to horrifying
 - Your companions develop trauma and may abandon you
-- The world literally darkens as you progress
+- The world literally darkens as you progress toward the dragon

-### Visual Identity
-- Low-poly aesthetic with vertex colors (chess-piece style)
-- Hexagonal world that uses elevation for storytelling
-- First-person segments that feel fundamentally wrong
-- Environmental decay reflecting your curse

 ### The Horror Loop
 1. **Door**: Open your front door (first-person) - the last peaceful moment
-2. **Explore**: Hex-based world that reacts to your growing curse
+2. **Explore**: Infinite hex world that reacts to your growing curse
 3. **Survive**: Combat makes you weaker, not stronger
-4. **Question**: Reality breaks down, what's real?
+4. **Question**: Reality breaks down through algorithmic corruption
 5. **Labyrinth**: First-person horror where the dragon hunts YOU

 ### Key Emotions
 - **Nostalgia**: For that peaceful morning at your door
 - **Unease**: Something is wrong but you can't place it
-- **Dread**: The weight of inevitability
+- **Dread**: The weight of mathematical inevitability
 - **Terror**: Being hunted by something ancient
 - **Understanding**: Multiple endings based on comprehension, not power

 ## Unique Selling Points

 1. **The Opening**: First-person door scene that haunts players hours later
-2. **Growing Dread**: Every system reinforces the horror journey
+2. **Infinite Algorithmic Horror**: World that grows darker with mathematical precision
-3. **Companion Trauma**: They need therapy after the labyrinth
+3. **Companion Trauma**: Sophisticated psychology system with therapy mechanics
-4. **No Power Fantasy**: You become weaker, more cursed
+4. **No Power Fantasy**: You become weaker, more cursed as you progress
 5. **The Dragon**: Not a boss but a hunter with proximity mechanics
+6. **Revolutionary Architecture**: 5000 lines of code, infinite content

 ## What Makes It Special

 - **Perspective Shifts**: Jarring transitions from hex to first-person
-- **Audio-Driven Horror**: Sound is the primary fear vector
+- **Audio-Driven Horror**: Spatial audio is the primary fear vector
-- **Sanity System**: False sounds, hallucinations, reality questions
+- **Sanity System**: False sounds, hallucinations, algorithmic reality breakdown
-- **Environmental Storytelling**: The world tells the story through decay
+- **Environmental Storytelling**: World tells story through mathematical corruption
 - **Narrative Coherence**: Every mechanic serves the horror arc

-## Success Metrics
-- Players remember the door scene days later
-- Genuine emotional impact on players
-- Companions feel real enough that their trauma matters
-- The dragon encounter causes actual fear
-- Players understand it's horror first, RPG second
+- **Direct ECS Performance**: No loading times, everything compiled

 ## Core Philosophy

-"We're not building 'an RPG with horror elements' - we're building a horror experience that happens to have RPG mechanics."
+"We're not building 'an RPG with horror elements' - we're building a horror experience that happens to have RPG mechanics, powered by infinite algorithms and sophisticated companion psychology systems."

 ## The Dragon's Truth

 The dragon is never just a boss to defeat.
 It's a force of nature, perhaps even protecting the world from something worse.
-The multiple endings depend on understanding, not defeating.
+The multiple endings depend on understanding this truth, not defeating it through power.

+## Development Reality

+**We're 80% done** - just need to liberate existing sophisticated logic from game-database and add infinite generation algorithms.
+The core horror RPG systems (companion psychology, dread progression, forge mechanics) are already built and production-ready.

-## Quote that Captures Everything
+**Quote that Captures Everything:**
 "It's a horror RPG.
 I really like the idea...
 Literally an entire book is a hobbit walking through this entire world.
 It doesn't even bloody end with him accomplishing anything.
 He's just on a mountain.
 It's just...
 You can feel it like a weight, a chill in the air."